DeckofAdventures/TheGame/docs/src/1_Mechanics/06_Bestiary.md

 #### Major

 - **Attack, Weapon**: Major.
 You make a check to attack an Enemy.
-This may be performed while under the effects of another Power
+This may be performed while under the effects of another Power.

 ## Bear